Solving the Workflow Satisfiability Problem using General Purpose Solvers: Handling non-UI constraints

 \textbf{Assignment-Dependent Authorisation (ADA).} Let $U_1$ and $U_2$ be two sets of users, and $s_1$ and $s_2$ two steps.
 Then, if $s_1$ is assigned to a user from $U_1$ then $s_2$ has to be assigned to a user from $U_2$.

 For example, $U_1$ is the set of users in the defence department.
 Then, if anyone from $U_1$ is assigned to $s_1$ then someone from the security department needs to perform $s_2$.

-It is easy to find examples of each of the above three constraint types, such that some plan $\pi$ satisfies the constraint but a certain permutation of users in $\pi$ will not satisfy the constraint.
-Hence, the above constraints are all non-UI.
+Note that the above constraints are all non-UI.
+Indeed, it is easy to find examples of each of the above three constraint types, such that some plan $\pi$ satisfies the constraint but a certain permutation of users in $\pi$ will not satisfy the constraint.
+For example, consider a WSP instance with a SUAL constraint and a valid plan $\pi$ that assigns at most $h$ users to $T$ and all those users are from $X$.
+If we replace one of those users with a user not in $X$ then the plan will not satisfy the constraint.